check

 Q2.
 Are clear data ownership and accountability defined for all data assets?

-Why it's important: Clearly defined ownership ensures that someone is responsible for the quality, security, and maintenance of each data asset.
+Clearly defined ownership ensures that someone is responsible for the quality, security, and management of each data asset.

 Potential outcomes of success: Enhanced data quality, easier issue resolution, and better management of data assets.